Homebrew/homebrew-cask/USAGE.md

 $ brew cask uninstall google-chrome
 ```

-This will both uninstall the Cask and remove symlinks which were created in `~/Applications`.
+This will both uninstall the Cask and remove applications which were moved to `~/Applications`.

 To uninstall all versions of a Cask, use `--force`: